PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 ## Status

 The active branch is `fb-refactor5`, created from `main` after pull request `#949` merged the complete `fb-refactor4` checkpoint.
-Pull request `#950` currently tracks this branch.
-The Goal is active again; subsequent work uses coherent commits and pushes without opening an additional pull request.
+Pull request `#950` is closed, and no open pull request tracks this branch.
+The Goal is active again;
+subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across the five-runner terminal dual-Mul/Concat, boundary-input, Pad, generic transpose, and Gather-channel-fan-out sequence.
-The seven diagnostic events construct one graph index instead of up to five.
-The scope starts after the raw InstanceNorm residual/resize rewrite and ends before the conditional Mean/attention stage.
-The lowerer's registered-runner call characterization remains 139 because this is one production occurrence; runtime index construction is the optimized dimension.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across the late Dequantize/Concat/Quantize, unary-passthrough, and unary-fan-out sequence.
+The three diagnostic events construct one graph index instead of up to three.
+The scope starts after the raw Dequantize/HardSigmoid/Quantize bridge rewrite and ends before the raw swish rewrite.
+The lowerer's registered-runner call characterization remains 139 because this is one production occurrence;
+runtime index construction is the optimized dimension.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.